HalfBloodPrince010/dataset-distillation-for-privacy-GANs/index.md

 ## Nearest Neighbors Analysis

 We have calculated the nearest neighbors matrix for each of the generated images(approx 6400 images) with a random batch of images from the training set.
 Then, picked the image with the min distance between those training and generated images.
 We explored different distance metrics like Cosine Distance, Euclidean distance and Mahalanobis distance.
+Randomly sampled different batches of data from the Training Data to perform this analysis.

 #### Cosine Distance
 ![Cosine](Images/Cosine.png)